Consumer’s Guide to Medicinal Cannabis:

 4. Beware of the budtender.

 Many of the salespeople at dispensaries know a great deal about THC-rich cannabis, but lack the knowledge around medical conditions.
 More times than not, they know even less about the benefits of CBD-rich cannabis.
 Some dispensaries don’t yet carry a wide selection of CBD products, as these are relatively new to the market.
 That said, there are some dispensaries that are more focused on the vast medical benefits and the advice of their budtenders is defiantly more valuable.
 Because this is still all very new, it is up to you to get the information and find the right medicine for your condition.
-Use the articles in Three Wells’ conditions section to help guide you. <link to conditions section category page>
+Use the articles and information in our “Learn” section to help you make the right CBD and cannabis decisions for your specific needs.

 5. Getting the most for your money.